cloudfoundry-community/swift-buildpack/README.md

 web: <executable_name>
 ```

+### What is the latest version of Swift supported?

+The latest version of Swift supported by this buildpack is ```swift-DEVELOPMENT-SNAPSHOT-2016-05-03-a```.

 ### Specify a Swift version

 You can also customize the version of Swift used with a `.swift-version` file in your repository: